Bandar Abbas: Portuguese period

 By the 16th century, Bandar Abbas was known as Gamrūn to the Persians.
 In 1565, a European navigator called it Bamdel Gombruc (that is, Bandar Gümrük, or "Customhouse Port"), citing this as the Persian and Turkish name.
 Bandar Abbas was conquered by the Portuguese in 1514, and was an important location to protect their commerce in the Persian Gulf and India.
 They named the city Comorão, due to the presence of lobsters and crabs on its shores.

-In 1614, Comorão was taken by Shah Abbas the Great from the Portuguese and renamed Bandar-e Abbas ("Port of Abbas").
+In 1614, Comorão was taken by Shah Abbas the Great from the Portuguese.
+In 1622, Shah Abbas defeated Portuguese troops in the region with the help of the English Navy and the Persian commander Imam Quli Khan; the city was renamed Bandar-e Abbas ("Port of Abbas").
 Backed by the English Navy, Abbas developed the city (known to the English-speaking world as Gombraun) into a major port.

 By 1622, the Portuguese and English names had been officially combined to form Combrù or Combu, although the inhabitants still called it Bandar-e Abbas.
 Sir Thomas Herbert said the official English name was Gumbrown, but pronounced [gŏmrōōn].
 He wrote in 1630 that "some (but I commend them not) write it Gamrou, others Gomrow, and othersome Cummeroon."
-By the 1670s, the city was known as Gameroon.
+By the 1670s, the city was known as Gameroon or Gumbroon.

-In 1622, Shah Abbas defeated Portuguese troops with the help of English troops and the Iranian commander Imam Quli Khan.
-In honour of this victory Gumbroon was renamed Bandar Abbas Port.
-In the current division of Bandar Abbas in Hormozgan province and one of the most important strategic and commercial centre is in the vicinity of the Persian Gulf and Oman Sea.